 - A solution for larger groups.
 Medium-sized businesses, larger coworking spaces and educational institutions have to manage entire printing landscapes and develop functioning printer networks which alone poses a huge task.
 At the very least, dedicated remote management capabilities with in depth reporting and monitoring is required.
 A self-help portal to reduce the number of callouts in large groups is also vital.

-Our Berlin-based tech startup built its reputation as a European standard bearer of mobile printing.
+Our Berlin-based tech startup built its reputation as a standard bearer of mobile printing.
 We formally introduced our cloud printing service 15 years ago and have been perfecting it ever since.

 With one-time setup and configuration, users, printers and policies can be managed remotely, eliminating the need for internal IT maintenance and individual driver installation, while providing seamless desktop and mobile printing for users.

 All essential features for professionals, like reporting, printer assignment, support and security are comprehensibly covered, making it a great Google Cloud Print alternative for both small and large organizations.

 ezeep’s Cloud Printing Service: Try It Now for Free

 ezeep was founded in 2011, developing into a disruptive force in the once innovation-free area of mobile printing with service in 12 countries.
 Based on their original mobile printing platform, ezeep expanded into a cloud printing service before being acquired by ThinPrint, a worldwide leading provider of print management solutions.
 As a selected Microsoft WVD integration partner, ezeep now delivers printing for the latest innovations like Windows Virtual Desktop.
 A free trial is available on our website.